puma13992/cinematography/README.md

 1. A new repository was created using [Code-Instutute-Org/ci-full-template](https://github.com/Code-Institute-Org/ci-full-template)
 2. A meaningful name was given to my new repository and I selected 'Create Repository'
 3. I then opened the repository on GitHub and clicked the 'Gitpod' resp.
 'Codeanywhere' button to build the workspace which would allow me to build and edit the code used to make the <em>Cinematography of Holocaust</em> website.
-4. For the frontend set up I used the [Code-Institute-Org/react-ci-template](https://github.com/Code-Institute-Org/react-ci-template).
-Only later I decided to use Gitpod as my only IDE.

 ## Backend/API